-As a Regional Consultant for CFS and a member of the Large Church Team, Karl provides exceptional professional and spiritual consultations to larger congregations, schools and agencies in their stewardship and strategic journey.
-Karl particularly celebrates the spiritual growth that occurs through campaigns and events designed to lean into the Lord's promises of hope.
+As a Regional Vice President for Capital Funding Services (CFS), Karl provides exceptional professional and spiritual consultations to congregations in their stewardship and strategic journey.
+Karl particularly celebrates the spiritual growth and spirit of unity that occurs through campaigns and events designed to lean into the Lord's promises of hope through a sacrificial lifestyle.

 In 2010, Rev. Dr Galik was also named to CFS's Pastor Coaching Ministry.
-In this role, he comes along side pastors and leaders with spiritual, stewardship or leadership growth mentoring.
-Rev. Dr. Galik also coaches strategic planning by helping pastors and key leaders develop a process to reveal God's future plans.
+In this role, he comes along side Pastors and leaders with spiritual, stewardship or leadership growth mentoring.
+He also coaches strategic planning by helping Pastors and key leaders develop a process to reveal God's future plans.

-Karl's ministry experience spans 30 years, from the smallest of dual parishes to one of the largest in the Synod.
-He has served on Ministerial Health Commissions in Texas and Minnesota and authored workshops for pastoral well-being.
+Karl's ministry experience spans over 31 years, from the smallest of dual parishes to one of the largest in the LCMS.
+He has served on Ministerial Health Commissions in Texas and Minnesota and authored books and workshops for spiritual health and well-being.
 He holds a Bachelor's in Psychology from the University of Florida; a Master's of Divinity from Concordia Seminary, St. Louis; a Master's in Marriage and Family Therapy from Texas A&M, Commerce; and a Doctorate of Ministry in Leadership from Luther Seminary, St. Paul, Minnesota.

-Karl is author of The Love Paradox: Lead Others by Loving Your Self.
-He currently resides in Gainesville, Florida with Marilouise with whom he has been married since 1976.
-Together they have three married children and five grandchildren.
+He currently resides in Naples, Florida with Marilouise with whom he has been married since 1976.
+Together they have 3 married children and seven grandchildren.

 Dennis comes to the Capital Funding Services (CFS) division of Lutheran Church Extension Fund with more than 25 years of experience as a Lutheran parish pastor.